[ Home ]

-Causes of Boldness and Shyness
+On Causes of Boldness and Shyness

-Boldness.
-Presuming unduly, brazen, forward, impudent,
+Bold.
+Presumptuous, brazen, forward, impudent,

 shameless, insolently assured, saucy, taking too much for

-granted, overconfidence, audacity, insolence, effrontery,
+granted; overconfidence, audacity, insolence, effrontery,

 brassiness, impertinence, flippancy, cockiness, cheek, nerve,

-disrespectfulness; defiant of restraint (as of law or
+restraint (as of law or decorum); fearless.

-Shyness.
+Shy.
 Timid, fearful, lacking self-confidence, reserve,

 constraint, restraint, diffidence, self-conscious, bashful,